Nash115/makengine/README.md

 # makengine

 ## Overview
-`makengine` is a command-line tool designed to simplify the process of compiling and executing C programs.
-It provides a streamlined interface for building projects using `makefile` and directly compiling single C files.
+`makengine` is a command-line tool designed to simplify the process of compiling and executing programs.
+It provides a streamlined interface for building projects using `makefile` and directly compiling files.

 ## Features
 - **Automatic Makefile Execution**: If a `makefile` is present in the directory, `makengine` will automatically use it to build and execute the project.
 - **Single C File Compilation**: Directly compile and execute single C files.
+- **Project Initialization**: Easily create a new `makefile` and a simple C file with a single command.
+- **Customizable Options**: Various command-line options to control behavior, such as skipping cleanup or execution.

 ## Installation
 To install `makengine`, clone the repository and compile the source code: